zimbora/esp32-sysfile/README.md

 # esp32-sysfile

 ## Description
 package to create, list and delete folder and files.
-It uses LITTLEFS
+It uses LittleFS

+## Dependencies
+	LittleFS Arduino library 3.0.5

 ## Implementation
 The library will create a hierarchy of folders and files like unix filesystem.